 A Jitterbug cell phone has one feature which can really come in handy: a dedicated operator line you can call for assistance with dialing.

-The Jitterbug phones have big buttons so you can dial quickly and easily.
-Their phone plans run as low as $10 a month, however it can become expensive if you're not careful, so read on . . . .
+The Jitterbug phones either have big buttons or a touchscreen so you can dial quickly and easily.
+Their phone plans run as low as $15 a month, however it can become expensive if you're not careful, so read on . . . .

 What's in a Name?

-If you were Sweet 16 in 1959 when the rock and roll versions of the Jitterbug were popular, then you are 64 years old today.
-You may find the Jitterbug cell phone useful, but you probably want a standard phone or even an iPhone.
+If you were Sweet 16 in 1959 when the rock and roll versions of the Jitterbug were popular, then you are 71 years old today.
+You may find the Jitterbug useful, even if you want an iPhone.

-And, if you were Sweet 16 in 1985 when “WHAM!” had their hit “Wake Me Up Before you Go Go” with the line “jitterbug into my brain”, then you are 38, a couple of years younger than me.
-If you're like me, you may have a few senior moments now and then, but you probably aren't considering a Jitterbug cell phone.
+And, if you were Sweet 16 in 1985 when “WHAM!” had their hit “Wake Me Up Before you Go Go” with the line “jitterbug into my brain”, then you are 46, a couple of years younger than me.
+If you're like me, you may a few senior moments now and then, but you may be interested in their touchscreen smartphone.

-There are two previous Jitterbug cell phone models one with a basic keypad with large visible buttons to dial, and one with just three buttons which you can set to call emergency numbers.
-The phones have padded ear-cushions, which Jitterbug claims make it easier to hear what’s being said.
-Both phones cost just under $150.
-You can get them from retailers like Best Buy or online.
+There are two previous Jitterbug models: one with a basic keypad with large visible buttons to dial, and one with just three buttons which you can set to call emergency numbers.

 A reader has written, "Your recommendation of the Jitterbug phone is right on except that they have discontinued the 3-button model and will not activate it if you purchase it from a different source...too bad because it was perfect for someone who is baffled by cell phone technology".